-Year AQARs prepared/ Academic Administrative Audit Participation in ISO NBA or any other submitted.
-(Yes /No) (AAA) and initiation of follow NIRF.
-(Yes Certification. certification received. up action /No) (Yes /No) (Yes /No)
+Year AQARs prepared/ submitted.
+(Yes/No) Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF.
+(Yes /No) ISO Certification.
+(Yes /No) NBA or any other certification received.
+(Yes /No)

-- Annual reports of University.
+• Annual reports of University.

 - AQARs of IQAC.

 - e-copies of the accreditations and certifications.

 - Institutional data in prescribed format.